-- ◆ From Sybase Central, using the Validate Database wizard - At the command prompt, using the dbvalid command.
+- From Sybase Central, using the Validate Database wizard - At the command prompt, using the dbvalid command.
 This is useful for incorporating into batch or command files.

-For more information on validating tables, see "VALIDATE TABLE statement" on page 586 of the book ASA SQL Reference Manual.
+For more information on validating tables, see "VALIDATE TABLE statement" [ASA SQL Reference, page 603].